-Summarize if the property conveys its historic significance/original appearance or period of significance.
+Summarize if the resource conveys its historic significance/original appearance or period of significance.

-Note: If the property is found to be exceptionally rare or has an overlying historic importance, some compromised historical integrity may be considered.
+Note:If the resource is found to be exceptionally rare or has an overlying historic importance, some compromised historic integrity may be considered.

-If inappropriate alterations were completed without required permits and/or the project is a result of an enforcement case on work that sacrificed the historic integrity, the analysis should be to the condition prior to the alteration.
-Thus, non-permitted work will not become a means to inappropriately alter eligible historic buildings without a proper analysis.
+If inappropriate alterations or additions that sacrificed the historic integrity were completed without required permits, the analysis should be to the condition prior to the alteration.
+Thus, unpermitted work will not become a means to inappropriately alter potentially historic buildings without a proper analysis.